Travelling heteroclinic waves in a Frenkel-Kontorova chain with anharmonic on-site potential: Application of centre manifold theory

 for some continuous function $\widetilde \gamma \colon[0,p_0)\rightarrow[0,\infty)$.

 In~\cite{Iooss2000a}, this is proved when $G(t)$ is of the particular form $G(t)=Q_h(0,G_1(t),0)$ and this is sufficient for the proof of~\cite{Vanderbauwhede1992a} to work.
-However, to fulfil the hypotheses of the statement of~\cite{Vanderbauwhede1992a}, this should be proved at least for the more general case $G(t)\in Q_h\DD$, with the advantage that more general equations could be dealt with; see the remark after (6) in~\cite{Iooss2000a}.
+However, to fulfil the hypotheses of the statement of~\cite{Vanderbauwhede1992a}, this should be proved at least for the more general case $G(t)\in Q_h\DD$.
 For completeness, let us check this hypothesis for all $G\in E^\nu_0(Q_h \DD)$, that is, $Y=\DD$, following the same method as in~\cite{Iooss2000a}.
 Its validity is an obvious consequence of Theorem~\ref{thm: solution U} below.

 Let us assume that $\nu\in(-p_0,p_0)$ and let $G=(G_0,G_1,G_2)\in E^\nu_0(Q_h \DD)$.
-The condition $G(t)\in Q_h \DD$ is equivalent to the set of four conditions (see Lemma 2 in~\cite{Iooss2000a}): $G_2(t,\cdot)\in C^1[-1,1]$, $G_0(t)=G_2(t,0)$
+The condition $G(t)\in Q_h \DD$ is equivalent to the set of four conditions (see Lemma 2 in~\cite{Iooss2000a}): $G_2(t,\cdot)\in C^1([-1,1])$, $G_0(t)=G_2(t,0)$

 and